Female Hormone Imbalances

 Inofolic contains Myo-Inositol and restore the possible inositol imbalance to allow the reinstatement of the secondary messenger system within the cell to allow glucose to enter.
 The fact that the glucose can enter the cells will address the majority of problems experienced above.

-Due to the imbalance of female hormones woman may struggle with acne and hursitism (unnatural hair development on females body) and Alopesia (loss of female body hair) see Ferriman-Gallwey_score
+Due to the imbalance of female hormones woman may struggle with acne and hursitism (unnatural hair development on females body) and Alopecia (loss of female body hair) see Ferriman-Gallwey_score